DigiBP/Team-Strawberries/README.md

 Depending on the incoming request the market research is activated by requesting\ certain amount of "Strawberry Supplier", the country of origin and their suppliers email address.
 The ouput of the request is then transferred into supplier data base in Google Sheet.

 To uniquely identify each supplier and facilitate further processing, again a unique identifier called BKey (Business Key) for each supplier is created, by using a formula {{pi * random * 1000}}, assigning a unique value to each supplier entry.
-The token is then sent further, from where following processes are executed.

-### 3. Send RFI Form to Suppliers
+, from where following processes are executed.

-To properely evaluate if the supplier meets predifined criteria, more information is neede to be acquired from the supplier side.
-For that we created Requrst for Information (RFI) form.
+### Send RFI & RFQ to Suppliers

-Furthermore, in order to connect the received and registred data with our created BPMN model in Camunda, business key needs to be defined, that generates a random number, which is unique for every input variable, so it could be correctly identified by the process.
-This helps to retain the data and recognize it within the different steps.
+- Describe more in detail the automation of the step.

 ### Update supplier file